Trade/other name(s): Avastin

 This drug may raise your risk of problems due to blood clots, including heart attacks, strokes, and blood clots in the lungs, legs, or arms even if you are on medicine to thin the blood (anti-coagulation).
 Tell your doctor right away if you have chest pain, shortness of breath, sudden sweating, lightheadedness, vision changes, trouble speaking or moving, or swelling, pain, redness, or warmth in an arm or leg.

 This drug may cause congestive heart failure, especially in people who have received radiation to the chest or chemotherapy drugs called anthracyclines, such as doxorubicin (Adriamycin), daunorubicin (Cerubidine, Daunomycin), epirubicin (Ellence), or mitoxantrone (Novantrone).
 Tell your doctor or nurse right away if you have trouble breathing (shortness of breath), a new cough, rapid weight gain, or swelling around your eyes, in your hands or feet, or in your abdomen.

-In rare cases, this drug can cause a hole (perforation), a passageway that isn’t supposed to be there (fistula), or an abscess in the intestines.
-It is important to tell your doctor or nurse right away if you develop stomach (abdominal) pain, and have nausea, vomiting, constipation, fever, or any other symptom with it.
+In rare cases, this drug can cause a hole (perforation), a passageway between organs that isn’t supposed to be there (fistula), or an abscess in the intestines.
 Fistulas can also happen in the breathing and swallowing tubes, or in the vagina, kidney, bladder, or other places in the body.
+Any of these might require surgery to correct, or could even be life threatening.
+It is important to tell your doctor or nurse right away if you develop stomach (abdominal) pain, nausea, vomiting, constipation, fever, or any type of unusual bleeding.

 This drug may cause high blood pressure or make it worse.
 If you’re taking a drug for high blood pressure, talk to your doctor about this.
 Your blood pressure will be checked before and between treatments, and you may need medicine to help control it if it goes up.
 If you develop severe high blood pressure, it may not go back to normal after you stop bevacizumab.
 Tell your doctor right away if notice any possible symptoms of high blood pressure, including a severe headache, chest pain, or feeling dizzy or light-headed.